CELLPOINT MOBILE FULLY COMPLIANT WITH EU'S GDPR REGULATIONS

 CellPoint Mobile provides mobile solutions for secure transactions across the entire customer journey, from booking and ticketing to payments and travel management, working with merchants that are implementing GDPR and preparing for a more seamless and secure future for travel.

 For more information or to schedule an interview with CellPoint Mobile CEO, Kristian Gjerding, please contact Vanessa Horwell at firstname.lastname@example.org

 CellPoint Mobile, We Make Travel Easier™ for airlines, travel companies and their customers.

-CellPoint Mobile provides airlines, ground transportation providers, hospitality firms and travel companies across the globe with flexible, configurable solutions that help them collect revenues from the mobile channel and profitably manage interactions and transactions from both the selling side and the payment side.
+CellPoint Mobile provides airlines, passenger transportation providers, hospitality firms and travel companies across the globe with flexible, configurable solutions that help them collect revenues from the mobile channel and profitably manage interactions and transactions from both the selling side and the payment side.
 Dedicated to a client-first, mobile-first culture since 2007, CellPoint Mobile provides companies with the fintech and travel-tech solutions they need to get to market quickly: booking, payments, alternative payment methods, ancillary sales, loyalty transactions, communications, stored payment capability, real-time reporting, reconciliation, connections to payment service providers (PSPs) and acquirers, and more.
-Serving companies on five continents, CellPoint Mobile has locations in Miami, London, Copenhagen, Dubai, Pune and Singapore.
+Serving companies on five continents, CellPoint Mobile has locations in Chicago, Miami, London, Copenhagen, Dubai, Pune and Singapore.
 Visit www.cellpointmobile.com to learn more.